aniajj9/CTF2023/README.md

 If challenge is present, it updates it.

-It also includes a function (commented) to remove a challenge from CTFd instance.
+It also includes a function (commented out) to remove a challenge from CTFd instance.

 **Parameters:**